theRohitGupta/Gif-App-AlphaBi/README.md

 - **GIF Search and Gallery:** The application fetches GIFs from the GIPHY API and displays them in a gallery based on user-searched keywords.
 - **Marking Favorites:** Users can mark individual GIFs as favorites, and a "favorites" section is implemented on the home page and that data is stored in firestore db.
 - **Hot Search and Loading Animations:** Hot search feature dynamically updates GIFs as the user types, and loading animations enhance the user experience during data
-- **Pagination (Additional Task):** Implement pagination for the GIF gallery to allow users to navigate through search results efficiently. fetching.
+- **Pagination :** Implement pagination for the GIF gallery to allow users to navigate through search results efficiently. fetching.

 ## Tech Stack